Trainee blog: Networking and building relationships – the 'non-legal' side of a legal career

 As a solicitor

 'People skills' are also immensely important when working with other solicitors.
-I have found that being someone who other solicitors are happy to work alongside is integral to my development and enjoyment of the training contract, and it is particularly important in a firm that is proud of their collegiate environment.
-The better I get along with my colleagues, the happier they are to share their advice and answer my (copious!) questions.
+I have found that being someone who other solicitors are happy to work alongside is integral to my development, and it is particularly important in a firm that is proud of their collegiate environment.
+The better I get along with my colleagues, the happier they are to share their advice.

 As a training contract applicant